LucasHMdS/ArcTouch.Challenge/README.md

 # CodeChallenge
 This project has been developed as part of a CodeChallenge from a company.
+Left it public as a small sample of MVP (architecture pattern) on iOS.
+I'll be uploading a "complete" MVP project soon (with explanation why I use MVP like that on iOS, a slightly better design and no 3rd party libs {if I need it I'll build it}).

 ## Build Instructions:
 - Follow CocoaPods installation instructions from: https://cocoapods.org